sonny-tel/Ion/thunderstore/README.md

 * [DiscordRPC](https://github.com/sonny-tel/NorthstarDiscordRPC/tree/ion)

 ## Hosting

+You can use P2P after accepting the EOS agreement, restarting your game and going into a private match.
+Send the address to your friends which they can use to connect from "Direct Connect" in the server browser.

-Instructions are on the [Github repository](https://github.com/sonny-tel/Ion)
+Instructions for hosting an Ion dedicated server are on the [Github repository](https://github.com/sonny-tel/Ion)

 ## Credits